treeverse/lakeFS/docs/cloud/index.md

 ## Setting up lakeFS Cloud

 ### AWS
-Setting up lakeFS on AWS is fully automated through a self-service onboarding setup wizard.
+Setting up lakeFS on AWS is fully automated through a self-service setup wizard.

 ### Azure
 Settuping up lakeFS Cloud on Azure is currently a manual process which will be automated in the future.
 For now, please follow [these instructions](./setup-azure.md).